 The Callahan Lab at Boise State University is led by Dr. Mike Callahan in the Department of Chemistry and Biochemistry.
-We are an analytical chemistry group with research interests in cosmochemistry and astrobiology.
+We are an analytical chemistry group with research interests in planetary science and astrobiology.
 We are the leading research group investigating cyanide abundance and speciation in extraterrestrial materials.
 We are conducting pioneering research into how iron cyanocarbonyl complexes could have transitioned to primitive [NiFe] hydrogenase active sites on early Earth.

 Photo credit: Bob Young, Downtown Boise, Idaho